 - Whoosh sound when you apply the brakes

-In most cases replacing the brake booster will fix this problem.
-Replacing the brake booster requires some DIY skills so if you don't plan on fixing the hissing noise yourself take you car to a mechanic.
+Replacing the brake booster will fix this problem.
+Replacing the brake booster requires some DIY skills so if you don't plan on fixing the hissing noise yourself take your car to a mechanic.

 The brake booster is located right behind the master cylinder.
 It is the black round tank between the master cylinder and the firewall.